Fare Zone Assignment on Trees: Single Density Proofs

-We now prove the following theorem. \SingleDensity* \begin{proof} For this entire proof, let $\cutset^*$ be an optimal solution to the instance in question.
+\SingleDensity* \begin{proof} For this entire proof, let $\cutset^*$ be an optimal solution to the instance in question.
 Recall that for every $j \in \{1, \dots, \lceil\log_2(n)\rceil\}$ we need to show that the Single Density algorithm tests a set $\cutset_j$ satisfying